ufal/UMR/tecto2umr/instructions-frame-change.md

 **Otherwise, you must specify the relevant attribute** explicitly in a condition/instruction.
 (Feel free to specify a default attribute as well it if you want to be more explicit :-)

-#### Node/Attribute identification for combined conditions/instructions
+#### Node/Attribute identification for multiple conditions/instructions

 In the case of combined conditions/instructions of the type `if(cond1,cond2)(instr1,instr2)`
 - if both conditions/instructions affect the same node/attribute, it is enough to specify the node/attribute just with the first condition/instruction